 It depicts the trading activity that occurs over the course of a single trading cycle (whether 10 minutes, 4 hours, a day, or a week).

-Any financial asset with price data over time can be used to create an overview chart.
+We can use any financial asset with price data over time to create an overview chart.

 Since price movements are a series of often random events, our task as traders is to manage risk and determine likelihood, and charting will help us do that.

-Charts are user-friendly because they make it simple to understand how price changes are represented over time because they are so visually appealing.
+Charts are user-friendly because they make it simple to understand how prices change.
+And it shows over time because they are so visually appealing.

-It is simple to define and evaluate the movements, trends, and tendencies of a currency pair using a chart.
+It is simple to define and evaluate the movements, trends, and tendencies of a currency pair using types of charts.

-The most recent price is plotted furthest to the right.
+The most recent price you will find is the furthest to the right.

 Back in the day, charts were drawn by HAND!

-Fortunately for us, Bill Gates and Steve Jobs were born, and they made computers available to the general public, so charts are now drawn by machines.
+Fortunately for us, Bill Gates and Steve Jobs were born, and they made computers available to the general public, so different types of charts are now drawn by machines.